Tuesday, July 14, 2009

 shattered me back years.

 The final three lines take us to a rather different locale, as we see the protagonist "a happy trauma shivering/ down Peru Street/ on my banana seat."
 Though this is not overtly stated, it seems like the happiness of the trauma has to do with the protagonist's ability to express herself.
 Notice that the Other never finds a voice; Copeland either silences him or does not deign to repeat the things he says.
-In Mary Walker Graham, this has to do with solipsism and self-contained sexuality; there is an element of that here, but there is more affective vulnerability at work with Copeland, a sense that a maintained silence is a way of keeping control (perhaps on/for both sides of the relationship equation.)
+In Mary Walker Graham, this has to do with solipsism and self-contained sexuality; Stacy Blair leans more towards coyness; Equations explores relationships-into-philosophy; there is an element of all this here, but there is more affective vulnerability at work with Copeland, a sense that a maintained silence is a way of keeping control (perhaps on/for both sides of the relationship situation.)
 In any case, the poet's sense of Longing/Belonging has much to do with finding ways to represent the reality of longing and the perceived inability to feel a sense of belonging in marriage.
 There is a bravery at work here, the courage to tell a certain kind of truth, not only with raw data but with imaginative imagery.
 "Be the winter sun" sounds less like a threat and more like a sort of resigned encouragement, the protagonist's way of being generous with someone who is not being generous back.
 The poems ends with a "shattered" protagonist "shivering," but awash in liberation.
-It is the achievement of Copeland's chap that she shows us this deliverance into liberation happening in so many palpable, "naturally edgy" ways.
+It is the achievement of Copeland's chap, its terse prosody, which shows us this deliverance into liberation.

 Friday, July 03, 2009

-I do not necessarily know why we are seeing an outbreak of writing that reflects sex and terror, but that it fits under the rubric I have created seems beyond question.
-The poems I would like to feature today belong to Boston's Mary Walker Graham.
-Graham's poems adopt the stance that the protagonist seems either to be a sort of victim, or in the process of self-castigation.
-Graham veers towards the straight Confessional, but always with an added dimension and depth that places her (to my eyes) squarely within the confines of post-avant.
-The following is a prose poem, it is entitled A Pit, A Broken Jaw, A Fever:
+The poems I would like to explore today belong to Boston's Mary Walker Graham.
+Many of Graham's poems adopt the stance that the protagonist seems either to be a sort of victim, or caught in the throes of self-castigation; veer towards the straight Confessional, but always with an added dimension and depth (imaginative capacity) which places her (to my eyes) squarely within the confines of post-avant.
+The following is a prose poem, entitled A Pit, A Broken Jaw, A Fever:

-This poem practically oozes creepiness.
+This poem oozes creepiness.
 Among the aspects I find most notable: the way that Graham's protagonist self-infantilizes (regarding herself not as a woman but as a "girl"), the imagery that conflates the sexual with the horrific (Vaseline butting against a decapitated head, broken jaws, fevers), and the intimation that what is at the heart of this confrontation is some sort of compulsive relationship.
-Yet the poem intrigues because, despite its intimations, it never abandons the first person singular.
-Whomever the "you" happens to be, we never see them, they are never addressed, and the poem contains no "Other."
-There is solipsism at work, that cuts the implied "you" down to size; the narrator may be involved in an unhealthy relationship, but the primary feeling we get is one of self-loathing and self-disgust.
-The generalized phrases that are addressed to men serve to illustrate the narrator's alienation from whatever specific man is involved in the situation.
-There is also an unlikely quality to Graham's metaphors: what exactly could "balloon" imply, in this context?
-How can it be connected to the "peach" that Graham puts it up against?
-At one point, Graham creates a metaphoric chain, all meant to represent the same thing: dark peach, night cavern, ocean, balloon.
-The most obvious interpretation is that the metaphor is meant to signify the female sexual organ.
-However, the metaphoric chain is distorted, disturbing, and weird.
-It would seem incongruous that all these signifiers could be referring to the same thing.
-You have to stretch to allow the metaphoric chain to work, just as Graham stretches to convey what she wants to convey, which is equally brutal and surreal.
-The following poem, Double, has roughly the same feel:
+Yet the poem is intriguing because, despite its intimations, it never abandons the first person singular.
+Whomever the "you" happens to be, we never see them, they are never addressed, and the poem posits no "Other."
+There is solipsism at work, which cuts the implied "you" down to size; the narrator may be involved in an unhealthy relationship, but the primary feeling we get is one of self-loathing and self-disgust, expressed with compelling (and disturbing) intensity.
+The generalized phrases, addressed to men, serve to illustrate, as is Graham's wont, the narrator's alienation from whatever specific man is sewn into the situation, interior and exterior.

 Here is a box of fish marked tragedy.